amirsssss/lecture-source-py/rst_files/egm_policy_iter.rst

     qe.util.toc()

-We see that the EGM version is more than twice as fast
+We see that the EGM version is around twice as fast, even without jit compilation

 At the same time, the absence of numerical root finding means that it is typically more accurate at each step as well